Exchange Building (Petersburg, Virginia): Description and history

 The Exchange Building is located in Petersburg's Old Town, at the northeast corner of West Bank Street and Exchange Avenue.
 It is a two-story, five bay by five bay, building with a hipped roof.
 It features a four-column Doric order portico in front, and five pilastered bays on the sides.
 At the building's center is a large circular domed room, the dome supported by piers and an entablature.

 The Exchange was created in 1839 by a group of Petersburg businessmen as a meeting place where locally produced wares, predominantly tobacco and cotton, could be sold, and as a place to hold public auctions.
 The building was designed by an architect named Berrien from New York City, and was completed in 1841.
 It is a locally rare example of high-style Greek Revival architecture, and is one of the nation's least-altered examples of a market building.
 It now houses the Siege Museum, which displays artifacts and history relating to the American Civil War Siege of Petersburg.
 The Siege Museum was closed about 2016.
-The Exchange Building now houses the Petersburg Visitor's Center on the first floor.
+The Exchange Building now houses the Petersburg Visitor Center on the first floor.
 In September 2021 a new museum, telling the 400 year history of Petersburg, will open.
 It will have various exhibits telling the story of Petersburg.